 Available At: Amazon

-PNY PRO Elite U3 A2 is a high-performance microSD card that offers incredible speeds, capacity, and reliability.
-With the latest V30 standard and A2 performance rating, this card lets you capture photos and videos or work with applications faster than ever before and features read/write speeds of up to 100 MB/s and 90 MB/s respectively; allowing you to back up content quickly and efficiently.
-This professional-grade memory card also features increased storage capacities up to 1TB, so you can store all your meaningful memories with ease.
+PNY PRO Elite U3 A2 is a high-performance microSD card with incredible speeds, capacity, and reliability.
+With the latest V30 standard and A2 performance rating, this card lets you capture photos and videos or work with applications faster.
+It features read/write speeds of up to 100 MB/s and 90 MB/s, respectively, allowing you to back up content quickly and efficiently.
+This professional-grade memory card also features increased storage capacities of up to 1TB to easily store all your meaningful memories.

 Not all the sizes of this card have the A2 rating, so double-check product descriptions and ratings before checkout.